openframeworks/ofSite/content/setup/android-studio.md

 - Install Android Studio and the Android SDK
 - Install the Android NDK (actually tested version is r15c)
 - Download openFrameworks from the download page or from git
-- Set the path to the NDK in local.properties (`ndk.dir`)
+- If you got openFrameworks from git:
+	- Run `scripts/android/download_libs.sh` to download libraries.
+	- Use the Project Generator to generate Android Studio project files for android examples.
-- In Android Studio, use **File ➞ Open Project** and select an openFrameworks example from the examples/android folder
+- In Android Studio, use **Open an existing Android Studio project** and select an openFrameworks example from the `examples/android` folder.
+- It will ask you for NDK location, either put the path in `local.properties` or click *Project Structure* and select the NDK location.
+- Let Android Studio download all other dependencies missing automatically.
 - Build and run

 Installation